Bryan Maxwell

-Bryan Clifford Maxwell (born September 7, 1955) is a Canadian former professional ice hockey player who played 331 games in the National Hockey League and 124 games in the World Hockey Association.
+Bryan Clifford Maxwell (born September 7, 1955) is a Canadian former professional ice hockey player who played 331 games in the National Hockey League (NHL) and 124 games in the World Hockey Association.
 He played for the Cleveland Crusaders, Cincinnati Stingers, New England Whalers, Minnesota North Stars, St. Louis Blues, Winnipeg Jets, and Pittsburgh Penguins.

 Maxwell was born in North Bay, Ontario.
 He is a former head coach of the ECHL hockey team, the Victoria Salmon Kings, out of Victoria, British Columbia.